kl3tskous/broadcall/replit.md

 # BroadCall - Coin Call Referral Platform

 ## Overview
 BroadCall is a Next.js platform for Solana influencers to create and share professional, "flex-worthy" token call pages.
-The platform now features Twitter/X OAuth as the primary authentication method, with optional Telegram connection and Phantom wallet linking.
-It uses Supabase for data management and displays real-time price charts via DexScreener.
+It integrates with Phantom wallet, uses Supabase for data management, and displays real-time price charts via DexScreener.
 The platform automates performance tracking (views, clicks, ROI, ATH stats), offers social sharing features, and enables influencers to monetize calls by attaching custom referral codes for multiple trading platforms (GMGN, Axiom, Photon, BullX, Trojan).
 A key feature is the Telegram bot integration, allowing KOLs to link their Telegram accounts and automatically broadcast token calls with buy buttons to their channels.

-## Recent Changes (Oct 29, 2025)
-**Authentication Migration: Telegram-First → Twitter/X OAuth-First**
-- Migrated from Telegram-first to Twitter/X OAuth-first authentication using NextAuth.js
-- Created new `broadcall_users` table with Twitter-centric fields
-- Twitter login is now the primary entry point; Telegram and wallet are optional
-- All existing features (Telegram bot, token calls, referral tracking) remain intact

 ## User Preferences
 I prefer detailed explanations.